touch-to-speech/ICU_Touch_to_Speak/Readme.md

 ## Interested in working on this project?
 Here's what to do:
-* read the strategic case, including the requireemnts
+* read the strategic case, including the requirements
 * build a physical system consisting of two switches connected to a touchscreen
 * download the code
 * conduct a heuristic evaluation of the interface, user test and improve it
-* check the specification of the other (non-usability) requirements with users...
+* check the specification of the other (non-usability) requirements with potential users such as ICU staff
+* take it to the next level!